rileypsmith/nba-game-prediction/README.md

 game (for all the players that played in that game), so the data for each game takes a while to collect.
 It therefore becomes important to store the data locally so it can be retrieved much faster during training and inference.
-To store data locally, I opted for creating and hdf5 file to hold the data, but something like a SQL database or even a large CSV file could work also.
+To store data locally, I opted for creating an hdf5 file for easy key-based indexing, but something like a SQL database or even a large CSV file could work also.

 #### Team level data